deansy11/angular_todo/README.md

 ## Purpose

-To practice using Angular with the Angular CLI and Angular Material.
+To familiarize myself with the Angular CLI and practice using Angular and Angular Material Design.

 ## Development server